 Tom Lohr is an avid fan of science, space travel and exploration.
 He has spent 13 months at the science station at the South Pole.

 Being an astronaut is a dangerous occupation.
 Particularly in the early days of space exploration, there was scant information on how humans would react to space travel, and rockets were prone to failure and explosion.
 Those who made it into the US space program were subjected to intense training and testing, and then lucky if they were chosen for a mission and even luckier if they survived.
-Of those brave souls who did choose to devote their life to the exploration of space, several were killed before being afforded the chance to make their mark on history.
+Of those brave souls who did choose to devote their lives to the exploration of space, several were killed before being afforded the chance to make their mark on history.

 1. Theodore Freeman

 Chosen in October of 1963 to be one of the fourteen men that comprised the third group of NASA astronauts, Theodore Freeman had every reason to believe that he had a bright future in the expanding astronaut corps.
 Yet even before he was chosen for a mission, he became the first US astronaut killed.
 On October 31, 1964, Freeman was returning from a trip in a T-38 training jet.
 Just short of the runway at Ellington Field near Houston, his aircraft struck a goose.
 The impact of the bird caused a sudden loss of power.
-The T-38 plummeted from an already low altitude and while it is unclear if Freeman ejected or not, his parachute would not have had time to deploy.
+The T-38 plummeted from an already low altitude, and while it is unclear if Freeman ejected or not, his parachute would not have had time to deploy.
 His body was found a short distance from the aircraft.

 2 & 3.
 Elliot See & Charles Bassett

 While the Apollo program receives much of the glory and accolades of the US space program, the Gemini missions were the backbone of the efforts to get to the moon.
 The Gemini 9 mission had three main objectives: dock with a target vehicle, perform a space walk, and carry out seven minor experiments.
 The prime crew chosen for this ambitious flight were Eliot See and Charles Bassett.
-See was a member of the second group of selected astronauts and Bassett the third group.
-On February 28, 1966 they were flying a T-38 jet from Ellington Field in Texas to the Gemini capsule manufacturer in St Louis for some simulation time.
+See was a member of the second group of selected astronauts and Bassett of the third group.
+On February 28, 1966, they were flying a T-38 jet from Ellington Field in Texas to the Gemini capsule manufacturer in St Louis for some simulation time.
 Upon approach to Lambert Field, bad weather and visibility caused See to overshoot the runway.
 Opting to keep low and circle around for another approach, his jet clipped one of the nearby buildings causing the aircraft to crash, killing both astronauts.
-Their deaths resulted in NASA's first mission flown with a backup instead of prime crew.
+Their deaths resulted in NASA's first mission flown with a backup instead of a prime crew.

 4. Roger Chaffee

 The Apollo 1 mission was to be primarily a test of the new Apollo spacecraft systems.
 Roger Chaffee was chosen to be part of the three-person crew.
 After years of helping out on the ground with the Gemini missions, Chaffee was finally slated to rocket into space.
 He was in good company.
 His crew mates included Mercury and Gemini missions veteran Gus Grissom along with Ed White, the first American to walk in space.
 Chaffee was the only rookie assigned to the mission.
-On the evening of January 27, 1967 the crew was conducting a “plugs out” test of the spacecraft.
-The test was fraught with issues including sketchy communications with the blockhouse that conducted the tests.
+On the evening of January 27, 1967, the crew was conducting a “plugs out” test of the spacecraft.
+The test was fraught with issues, including sketchy communications with the blockhouse that conducted the tests.
 A short circuit caused a spark that quickly ignited the pure oxygen atmosphere in the capsule.
 The ensuing fire and smoke killed all three astronauts.
 The tragedy prompted numerous safety improvements in the Apollo command module.

 5. Clifton Williams

 A member of the third group of astronauts selected, Williams served as backup commander for the Gemini 10 mission.
 He was finally selected as a prime crew member of Apollo 12, meaning he was headed to the moon.
-Williams' dad was dying of cancer, so on October 5, 1967, he climbed into a T-38 and jetted his way toward Mobile, Alabama to visit his ailing father.
+Williams' dad was dying of cancer, so on October 5, 1967, he climbed into a T-38 and jetted his way toward Mobile, Alabama, to visit his ailing father.
 During the flight, near the Florida-Georgia border, his aircraft suffered a mechanical malfunction and placed him in a screaming dive.
-Williams ejected, but his aircraft was traveling too fast and he punched out too low for his parachute to properly deploy.
+Williams ejected, but his aircraft was traveling too fast, and he punched out too low for his parachute to properly deploy.
 His spot on the Apollo 12 mission was filled by Alan Bean.
 Had he not been killed, Williams would have been the fourth man on the moon.